-- Use the whip to strike a ridden horse:

-- more than twice in succession

-- after the last effort in a competition

-- with an overarm action (eg. using the whip in the right hand to strike the left flank or shoulder)

-- to vent the rider's or coach's temper
+For example, Use the whip to strike a horse as a punishment, with an overarm action or using the reins or hand to hit the horse, to vent the rider's or coach's temper

-- on any area of the body other than behind the rider's leg or down the shoulder of the horse.

-- Abuse a horse by tugging on the reins and inflicting pain with the bit.

-- Use spurs to reprimand a horse.

-- Instruct a rider to use a whip or spurs in a non-approved manner.
+- It is a breach of the policy to fail to provide the horse with their foraging and grazing, movement, and social needs. - Use a whip or other item to hit the head of a horse - Abuse a horse by tugging on the reins and inflicting pain with the bit - Use spurs to reprimand a horse - Instruct a rider to use a whip or spurs in a non-approved manner.
 This applies to parents, supporters and coaches.